Nolan Gorman Player Props: Cardinals vs. Brewers

 |Games w/1+ RBI

-- The Brewers had a 3.85 team ERA that ranked 12th among all MLB pitching staffs.
+- The Brewers have a 2.79 team ERA that ranks third among all league pitching staffs.

-- Brewers pitchers combined to surrender 190 total home runs at a clip of 1.2 per game (25th in baseball).
+- The Brewers give up the eighth-fewest home runs in baseball (seven total, 0.9 per game).

-- The Brewers will send Woodruff (0-0) to the mound for his second start of the season.
+- Peralta (1-0) makes the start for the Brewers, his second of the season.

-- In his last time out on Saturday, the right-hander threw six innings against the Chicago Cubs, giving up one earned run while surrendering three hits.
+- In his most recent appearance on Monday, the right-hander threw six scoreless innings against the New York Mets while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.